Online EMDR Therapy in North Carolina & Virginia

 When enough is enough, EMDR helps you to finally release your trauma.
 Take back your body and your mind today and enjoy the freedom to define a new future.

-Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based therapy proven to reduce physical and mental disturbances related to traumatic memories, while increasing tolerance to overall daily stress.
-It is an effective treatment for trauma symptoms and trauma-related disorders including anxiety, depression, grief, addiction, and more.
+Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based therapy proven to reduce physical and mental disturbances related to traumatic memories and many mental health disorders, while increasing tolerance to overall daily stress.

 How Does EMDR Work?